The MCC approaches the geometric mean of precision and recall as true negatives approach infinity: Introduction

 \section{Introduction}

-Evaluation of binary classifiers is central to the quantitative analysis of machine learning models \cite{powers_evaluation_2011}.
-Given a finite set of examples with known real labels, the quality of a set of corresponding predicted labels can quantified using a $2 \times 2$ confusion matrix.
+Evaluation of binary classifiers is central to the quantitative analysis of machine learning models~\cite{powers_evaluation_2011}.
+Given a finite set of examples with known real labels, the quality of a set of corresponding predicted labels can be quantified using a $2 \times 2$ confusion matrix.
 A confusion matrix counts the number of true positives (\TP{}), true negatives (\TN{}), false positives (\FP{}), and false negatives (\FN{}) a model predicts with respect to the real labels.
-The confusion matrix is often written as:
+A confusion matrix is written as:

 This matrix provides a holistic view of classifier quality, however, it is often desirable to summarize performance using fewer numbers.
-Two popular metrics defined on a classification matrix are precision and recall.
+Two popular metrics defined on a confusion matrix are precision and recall.

 Precision --- also known as the positive-predictive-value (PPV) --- is the fraction of positive predictions that are correct.

 Recall --- also known as the true positive rate (TPR), sensitivity, or probability of detection (PD) --- is the fraction of real positive cases that are correct.